 Decision speed.

-When leaders understand the application landscape, they can act faster—and with confidence.
+When leaders understand the application landscape, they can act faster—and with great confidence.

 How Enterprise Architecture Supports Rationalization